syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 N> The `CellRightTapped` event is only applicable for Windows and macOS.

 ### CellRightTapped Command and its Parameter
 When the cell is right tapped, the `CellRightTappedCommand` binds to the command which you defined in your ViewModel.
-With this we can also use the `CellRightTappedCommandParameter` to be passed to the `Command` when it is executed.
+Additionally, we have the option to utilize the `CellRightTappedCommandParameter` for passing data to the Command upon its execution.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}